CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ^#^^#^ Dealing with duplicates

 If your data is not expected to have duplicates, either across all variables or within certain variables, the `duplicates` command can make their detection and correction easier.
 The most basic command is `duplicates report`, which simply reports on the status of duplicate rows.
-Let's reload the
+Let's use the built-in "bplong" data.
+This data contains 120 patients (`patient`) with measures of blood pressure (`bp`) at two different time points (`when`, a
-"bplong" data in case it got changed while we were reshaping.
+Before and After), and some descriptive variables (`sex` and `agegrp`).

 ~~~~
 <<dd_do>>